FleurDeMer Sunscreen 4 Pack

 - Re-apply after entering the swimming.

 Ultraviolet light is invisible to humans because it has shorter wavelengths than the light we can see.
 Within the UV spectrum, there are two types of rays that can damage the DNA in your skin cells and lead to skin cancer.
-It’s important to protect your skin from both types:
+Therefore It’s important to protect your skin from both types of rays:

 - UVB rays cause sunburn and play a key role in developing skin cancer.
 A sunscreen’s SPF number refers mainly to the amount of UVB protection it provides.